SES-5525

 A project-based seminar on participatory design, urban governance, and civic transformation

-This project-based seminar invites students to work directly with local governments across Peru to co-create public space interventions and/or policy tools that respond to pressing urban needs.
-Anchored in the Pacto por los Espacios Públicos [Public Space Pact] -a platform promoted by Ocupa Tu Calle [Occupy Your Street] that brings together 45 Peruvian municipalities committed to walkable, inclusive, and sustainable cities- students will form teams and collaborate with municipal partners to develop site-specific proposals grounded in real-world constraints, opportunities, and power dynamics.
+As a central component of the course, students will collaborate directly with local governments across Peru through the Pacto por los Espacios Públicos [Public Space Pact], a national platform promoted by Ocupa Tu Calle [Occupy Your Street] that brings together 45 municipalities committed to creating walkable, inclusive, and sustainable cities.
+Working in interdisciplinary teams, students will co-develop public space interventions and/or policy tools grounded in the realities of each municipality’s constraints and opportunities.

 This course is ideal for students interested in impact-driven design, participatory planning, and civic innovation across diverse urban landscapes.